natqe/hooks-for-react/README.md

 This hook is like a combination of `useMemo` and `useRef` hooks at once.

-Returns the memo value and the ref object.
+Returns the memoized value and the ref object.

-**Note**: you have a access to the previous value by getting it from the parameter passed to the factory function.
+**Note**: You have access to the previous value using the parameter passed to the factory function.

 **Definition**
 ```ts